AddisonFP/Biped-Motor-Control/README.md

 We attempt at modelling how to move a biped across terrain.
 Given a point of connection and 2 legs acting as double-pendulums, we try to minimize the distance between the robots final state and a given point using the angles of each leg as control.

-<!## Background/Motivation

-optional do later>
+<!## Background/Motivation  optional do later>

 ## Modeling

+### Initial Modelling
 \large
 To model the robot's movement, we are treating the legs as double pendulums while in air but inverted double pendulums while on the ground.
 A $\theta$ parameter represents the angles of the "thigh" pendulums, and a $\phi$ parameter represents the angle of the "calf" pendulums.
-Our state $\Vec{x}$, represents the position of the top of the legs where they connect.
+Our state $\vec{x}$, represents the position of the top of the legs where they connect.

 \begin{center}
   \captionsetup{type=figure}\addtocounter{figure}{-1}